anesukuveya16/shift-planner-manager-service/README.md

 It operates **independently** of the Employee Microservice but communicates with it to:

-- To ensure proper validate employee of data
+- To ensure proper validation of employee data
-- Maintain consistency across the services
+- Maintain consistency across both services

 ## Tech Stack